cbg-ethz/shorah/README.md

 These can be run one after the other, or one can invoke `shorah.py`, that runs the whole process from bam file to frequency estimation and SNV calling.

+## Coding style
+All changes to the C++ code in `src/shorah` should always be formatted according to the included `.clang-format` style by doing

+	clang-format -style=file -i src/shorah/*.[ch]pp

+in the root of the repository.